bhargavasomya/ab_testing_dashboard/README.md

 - Detects experiment allocation bugs.

 ### 🧪 Normality Testing
-- Shapiro-Wilk test to determine if data is normally distributed.
+- Shapiro-Wilk test to determine if the data is normally distributed.
 - Recommends alternatives (Mann-Whitney U) if violated.

 ### 🎯 A/B Test Module